 All Undergraduate and Postgraduate taught students are allocated a Personal Tutor from within their Department or Faculty.
 Postgraduate Research students will have a research supervisor.

 “Here at King's all taught students must have a personal tutor, someone who gets to know them as an individual and supports them academically as they progress.
 Personal tutoring is the cornerstone of our support for students" Professor Karen O’Brien, Vice-Principal (Education)

 A personal tutor is an academic member of staff who will take an active interest in a student's academic progress and university experience, and is concerned for a student's general welfare.

 All students will also be able to contact a Senior Tutor in their department or the university Senior Tutor.
 To explore how these academic members of staff will support you, please browse these sections to your left.

 Your first few weeks

 Within the first few weeks of starting at King’s you should meet with your Personal Tutor.
 At this initial meeting they will tell you about the role of the personal tutor and give you information about how you can make contact with him or her if you need to.

 Our advice is to get to know your personal tutor; the system works best for you if you maintain good communications with him or her.

 Your learning and living experience

-Your tutor will be the person who, if the College is asked, will write a reference for you.
+Your tutor will be the person who, if the university is asked, will write a reference for you.